LLC Shareholders: Everything You Need to Know

 If you are forming an LLC, it is important to understand your role, especially if there are multiple members involved.
 Remember, unlike a corporation's shareholders, LLC members cannot purchase stock.
 Instead, you will be personally invested in the company based on your membership interest.
 If you have questions about membership structure or you would like to create an operating agreement, legal assistance is available.

 If you need help with understanding the role of LLC shareholders, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.